AbdelrahmanZayed/PCA-GLUE_Ultrasound_Elastography/README.md

 # PCA-GLUE for Ultrasound Elastography
 PCA-GLUE is a method used for strain estimation in Ultrasound Elastography.

-This is the code used by Abdelrahman Zayed in:
+## What is it?
+We introduce a method that learns 12 displacement modes in quasi-static elastography by performing Principal Component Analysis (PCA) on displacement fields of a large training database.
+In the inference stage, we use dynamic programming (DP) to compute an initial displacement estimate of around 1% of the samples, and then decompose this sparse displacement into a linear combination of the 12 displacement modes.
+Our method assumes that the displacement of the whole image could also be described by this linear combination of principal components.
+We then use the GLobal Ultrasound Elastography (GLUE) method to fine-tune the result yielding the exact displacement image.
+Our method, which we call PCA-GLUE, is more than 10 times faster than DP in calculating the initial displacement map while giving the same result.

+For more details:
 1. **The IEEE Transactions on Ultrasonics, Ferroelectrics and Frequency Control (TUFFC) journal paper entitled "Fast Strain Estimation and Frame Selection in Ultrasound Elastography using Machine Learning".**
-Link to the paper: https://ieeexplore.ieee.org/document/9091615
+Link to the paper: ([link](https://ieeexplore.ieee.org/document/9091615))
 2. **The IEEE 41st Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC) paper entitled "Fast approximate time-delay estimation in ultrasound elastography using principal component analysis".**
-Link to the paper: https://arxiv.org/pdf/1911.05242.pdf
+Link to the paper: ([link](https://arxiv.org/pdf/1911.05242.pdf))

 ## How it works
-Simply run the `example_phantom.m ` file using Matlab.
+Simply run the example_phantom.m file using Matlab.

 ## Citation